Sanglorian/orcus/Orcus Monsters - current.md

 > **Convert** (move, at-will)
 > Target one adjacent corpse or killed creature.
 The target is replaced with a skinner.
 A skinner placed this way acts on the beast’s initiative and can act immediately after being placed.
 > **Nano-Propagation** (swift, at-will)
-> Select one enemy suffering from persistent damage from grey infection.
+> Select one enemy suffering from persistent damage from *gray infection*.
 Increase the persistent damage by 1.

 Also known as a conversion unit, the beast is a mobile command node that expands the Invaders' influence and sphere of control.
 Although capable of combat, the beast prefers to remain back, while constructing more Invaders.
 While fixed and defended facilities produce larger units like screamers and punks, beasts expand though uncontrolled and populated areas producing ground units as fast as they can acquire raw materials.
 To destroy one is to cripple the enemy advancement in that area.
 Unfortunately, beasts are incredibly difficult to defeat.
 Unlike many Invaders, the beast, although cybernetic, has no visible human features.